digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 ~~~~~~~~~~~~~~~~~~~~

 Once the target type has been determined, the data transformation rules
-themselves are pretty straightforward and follow the `upgrading rules of
+themselves follow the `upgrading rules of
 protocol
 buffers <https://protobuf.dev/programming-guides/proto3/#updating>`__.